Ionising radiation safety standard

 Background

-Regulated Sources of ionising radiation are required to have source and user licenses.
-Some Regulated Sources may be used under the written instruction from a source license.
+Regulated Sources of ionising radiation are required to have source and use licenses.
+Regulated Sources may be used under the written instruction from a use licensee if the use of the radiation source is procedural or mechanical in nature.

-Sources of ionizing radiation not requiring a license (low activity radioactive sources which by virtue of their low activity are not Regulated under the Act or those sources exempt from licensing by the Radiation Safety Regulations, 2016) will be supervised by a Responsible Principal Investigator approved by the Dean of each Faculty or Director of Large-Scale Research Institutes.
+Sources of ionizing radiation not requiring a license (low activity radioactive sources which by virtue of their low activity are not Regulated under the Act or those sources exempt from licensing by the Radiation Safety Regulations 2016 and subsequent Amendment, 2023) will be supervised by a Responsible Principal Investigator approved by the Dean of each Faculty or Director of Large-Scale Research Institutes.
 The requirements for all ionizing radiation sources in the University are the same, regardless of whether a license is required.

 Standards